emberjs/rfcs/text/0756-helper-default-manager.md

 // side-effect -- this file needs to be imported for the helper manager to be installed setHelperManager(() => DEFAULT_HELPER_MANAGER, Function.prototype);
 ```
+ - when the "helper" is created, the function is not invoked
+ - when `getValue` is invoked,
+   - the function is invoked with the named arguments all grouped into the last arg
+   - if no named arguments are given, an empty object is used instead to allow less nullish checking in userland
+ - to register this helper manager, it should occur during app boot so developers do not need to import anything to
+   trigger the `setHelperManager` call

 ### How a template syntax plays in to this behavior